 Table of Section 1 Section 2 Section 3 Section 4 Section 5 Section 6 Section 7 Section 8

-Contonto Application
+Contents Application

-contents Guidelines
+Contents Guidelines

-A. Community Involvement
+A. Commu unity Involv ement -- ---- ------- ------- -------- -------

-Identify whether the following community involvement was undertaken (check all that apply).
-Include any dates associated those community activities.
-Resolution(s) of Support are encouraged.

-Local Officials Meeting(s) Date: Click or tap to enter a date.
+A. Com munity Involvement ether the following community involvement was unde iated those community activities.
+Resolution(s) of Sup Local Officials Meeting(s) Date: Click or tap to enter a date.
 Town Council Presentation(s) Date: Click or tap to enter a date.
-Resolution(s) of Support Date: Click or tap to enter a date.
-Notification Letters/Press Releases with Request for Comment/Support Date: Click or tap to enter a date.

-If none of the above was performed to date, provide an explanation below and identify plans to involve the community in the next project phase (i.e. what is the anticipated Public Involvement Action Plan).

-List in the comment section below any local or regional groups, organizations and/or individuals who may have an interest in the project because they are known to be knowledgeable about or interested in the area and/or may have an interest in the improvements proposed by this project.
+County Resolution of Support Date: Click or tap to enter a date.
+Municipal Resolution of Support Date: Click or tap to enter a date.
+2nd Municipal Resolution of Support (if project exceeds 2 municipalities, please attach additional Resolutions of Support) Date: Notification Letters/Press Releases with Request for Comment/Support Date: he above was performed to date, provide an explanantly in the next project phase (i.e. what is the anticipa • • have an inte omment section below any local or regional groups, or erest in the project because they are known to be kn may have an interest in the improvements proposed owledge able about or interested in the

-Table of Contents Section 1 Section 2 Section 3 Section 4 Section 5 Section 6 Section 7 Section 8
+Table of Section 1 Section 2 Section 3 Section 4 Section 5 Section 6 Section 7 Section 8

-Application
+Contents Application

-Guidelines
+Contents Guidelines